varnish/varnishlog-json/README.md

 # Notes

-Similar to how `varnishlog` behaves, `ESI` and backend transations are ignored by default.
+Similar to how `varnishlog` behaves, `ESI` and backend transactions are ignored by default.

 Use `varnishlog-json -h` to list all possible options.